 The ‘looks’ of the wearable could also get a makeover.
 Adding a LED screen can make the wearable a bit heavier, so the developer team also has to focus on keeping it lightweight, the way it is now.
 It weighs around 32 grams currently.
 The wearable is water-resistant and has rechargeable battery.

 On-Court and Off-Court Game Monitoring:

 The wearable tracks performance, on-court and off-court.
 On-court, it tracks score and announces it to you whereas off-court monitoring includes official ranking, review of match history and connection with other players.
 Both professional and amateur players can benefit from Pulse Play.
 Ensuring that they don’t lose focus on the game while fretting about little details such as score and performance.

 The app is simple and opens up on a dashboard where you can see score and other data regarding your rank, opponent ranking and performance score.
 The data is stored in the Pulse Play cloud which is then transmitted to the wristband and in case, you score against the opponent, to the opponent’s app and band as well.
 The final score is added to the overall match history and ranking.
 The app is compatible with Android and iOS.

 Also read: Hiji Band

 Availability and Pulse Play Price

 Pulse Play development is going into its 10th month now.
-The team is raising funds via Indiegogo and if you support it, you can get the very first racket sport wearable onto your wrist.
-It is available in a variety of color such as ice blue, red crimson, snow white, royal purple, black onyx, court green, sunshine yellow and turquoise green.
+The team is raising funds via Indiegogo and if you support it, you can get the very first racket sports wearable onto your wrist.
+It is available in a variety of colors such as ice blue, red crimson, snow-white, royal purple, black onyx, court green, sunshine yellow and turquoise green.
 The estimated shipping date is stated as September on the funding page.